Loading

 | Kentucky | $1,150 to $1,750 | $270 to $470 | No-fault state; basic reparations benefits required |

-Ranges reflect Dragon Insurance quote data for clean-record owners with standard use.
+Rates vary by state based on local weather exposure, uninsured motorist rates, and state minimum requirements.
+Ranges reflect general industry estimates for clean-record owners with standard use.
 State minimums and PIP requirements vary; verify current state requirements with your DMV.
 Hail loss exposure data sourced from Insurance Information Institute hail data.

 Skip the estimating